nrs-org/novelslop/content/vol_01/chap_04.typ

   Mona froze as the silhouette of that girl disappeared into the fog.
-She shifted her gaze to the football team, one of its members seemed to be looking at the girl she was fixated on sooner.
+She shifted her gaze to the football team, one of its members seemed to be looking at the girl Mona was fixated on sooner.
 Once seeing several shots of the boys, some impressive, some not, she felt bored, then headed to her next destination.

   Aside from a football stadium conforming to professional standards, Misuzu also had a pretty popular baseball pitch that was suitable for organizing national-level events.
 Mona planned on getting there next.
+Even though the place was gorgeous, the school's baseball team has not entered the Koushien for more than 20 years, making the impressive infrastructure rather a waste.

+  On the other hand, the nearby school that focused in this kind of stuff had one of the strongest baseball teams in the nation, regularly winning national tournaments.
+As a result, any decent baseball players flocked to that school instead of Misuzu, since they had a better chance of going pro there.

   At the baseball practice grounds, Mona saw a group of students in baseball uniforms, which she assumed to be the school’s baseball team.
 Even though the